 If you normally smoke after a meal, you'll want to stop that as soon as possible.
 One study showed that current smokers over age 65 were 3.7 times more likely to experience mental decline over a one-year period than people who didn't smoke or who had only smoked in the past [source: Rabins].
 You don't, however, have to give up your favorite adult beverages.
 While binge drinking is linked with a higher risk of dementia, mild to moderate drinking (no more than one drink per day) may provide some protection, as it's believed to improve blood flow [sources: Tan, Judd].

 But if you really want to get drunk on something, get drunk on knowledge.
 Keep visiting HowStuffWorks and build your cognitive reserve.
-You can get a start on that by visiting the links on the next page!
+You can get a start on that by visiting the links below!

 Related HowStuffWorks Articles

 - Agronin, Marc E. "Dementia: A Practical Guide."
 Lippincott Williams & Wilkins.
 2004.

 - Bakalar, Nicholas.
 "Hit the Health Club: Offset Dementia's Onset."
 New York Times.
 May 23, 2006.
 (Sept.
 3, 2008)http://www.nytimes.com/2006/05/23/health/23agin.html

 - Belluck, Pam.
 "As Minds Age, What's Next?
 Brain Calisthenics."
 New York Times.
 Dec.
 27, 2006.
 (Sept.
 3, 2008) http://www.nytimes.com/2006/12/27/health/27brain.html?pagewanted=all